Aristolochia californica: California pipevine swallowtail butterfly

 The larva of the endemic California pipevine swallowtail butterfly (Battus philenor hirsuta) relies on the California pipevine as its only food source.
-The red-spotted black caterpillars consume the leaves of the plants, and then use the flowers as a secure, enclosed place to undergo metamorphosis.
-The plant contains a toxin which when ingested by the caterpillars makes them unpalatable to predators.
+The red-spotted black caterpillars consume the leaves of the plants, and then take up the plant’s toxins, making them unpalatable to predators.

 Due to their unpalatability from the sequestered aristolochic acids from Aristolochiaceae spp., there are several known species of butterflies that use Battus philenor, as an overall species, as a model for Batesian mimicry, including Papilio troilus L., the darker female morph of Papilio glaucus L., and Papilio polyxenes.
 However, there are no known species that mimic Battus philenor hirsuta specifically in the Northern California region.

 The female butterflies tend to lay their eggs as clutches on an individual plant, preferring to lay only one clutch per shoot to ensure that the induced defenses of A. californica do not negatively affect a second clutch of offspring and so that they do not compete with one another.
 Having one clutch that feeds on the same shoot at the same time allows for a larger number of larvae to feed on the plant while the defenses are lower.
 It has been found that these clutches of caterpillars take part in aggregative feeding as to manipulate the type and/or size of the plant's induced defense in response to herbivory.